rackerlabs/support-how-to/content/cloud-images/identifying-rackspace-standard-images.md

 #### Support Implications

-Please see this Knowledge Center article: [Rackspace Standard and Non-Standard Images](/how-to/rackspace-standard-and-non-standard-images "Rackspace Standard and Non-Standard Images").
+Please see this How-To article: [Rackspace Standard and Non-Standard Images](/how-to/rackspace-standard-and-non-standard-images "Rackspace Standard and Non-Standard Images").